solid-contrib/solid-file-manager/README.md

 - **File & Folder Navigation**: Browse through folders with double-click navigation and breadcrumb support
 - **Grid and List Views**: Toggle between grid and list views for file browsing
 - **Breadcrumb Navigation**: Navigate through folder hierarchy with clickable breadcrumbs
-- **Caching**: In-memory caching for WebID profiles and container contents to improve UX and reduce redundant requests
+- **URL State Management**: Browser URL and sessionStorage synchronization for persistent navigation
+- **Optimized Browsing**: Uses RDF metadata from container listings to avoid unnecessary HTTP requests

 ### File Operations

 - **Create Folders**: Create new folders with custom names
-- **Rename Files/Folders**: Rename resources using `.meta` files to preserve resource URIs and shared links
+- **Rename Files/Folders**: Rename resources using URL-based renaming (recreate with new name, delete old) to preserve resource URIs
 - **Copy Files/Folders**: Copy files and folders with automatic name collision handling (e.g., "Copy of file", "Copy of file (1)")
-- **Move Files**: Move files between folders within the same storage
+- **Move Files**: Move files between folders within the same storage (fetch → put in new location → delete old)
-- **Delete Files/Folders**: Delete resources from your Pod
+- **Delete Files/Folders**: Delete resources from your Pod with confirmation dialog
+- **Download Files/Folders**: Download individual files or folders as ZIP archives
-- **File Upload**: Upload files to your Pod via file picker
+- **File Upload**: Upload files to your Pod via file picker or drag-and-drop
+- **Folder Upload**: Upload entire folders with preserved structure via folder picker or drag-and-drop (using File System Access API)
+- **Drag-and-Drop Upload**: Drag and drop files or folders directly into the file manager (folder support in Chrome/Edge)
-- **File Preview**: Preview various file types:
+- **File Preview**: Preview various file types using content-type headers:
   - Images (displayed in modal)
   - PDFs (opened in new tab)
   - Word documents (.doc, .docx - opened in new tab)
   - Text files (displayed in modal)
-  - Common text files without extensions (e.g., README)
+  - Binary files detected and handled appropriately

 ### User Interface